Jackie Evancho: Other activities

-In the feature film The Company You Keep, a 2013 political thriller,Sinichak, Jessica.
+In the feature film The Company You Keep, a 2012 political thriller,Sinichak, Jessica.
 "Jackie Evancho Appears at Kean Quest Finals", Pine-Richland Patch, April 6, 2013; Vancheri, Barbara.
 "Jackie Evancho's debut on film The Company You Keep is serendipitous", Pittsburgh Post-Gazette, April 26, 2013, accessed April 16, 2014; and Schaefer, Stephen.
 "Singing sensation Evancho was hand-picked for role by Redford", Boston Herald, April 9, 2013 Evancho played Isabel, the eleven-year-old daughter of a widowed attorney turned fugitive, played by Robert Redford, who also directed the film.
-Jon Weisman wrote that Evancho "showed she's more than a singing prodigy with her earnest sweetness".
+Jon Weisman of Variety wrote that Evancho "showed she's more than a singing prodigy with her earnest sweetness".